-- 19.8.1 All samples will be taken in accordance with the FIA Formula One fuel sampling procedure, a copy of which may be found in the Appendix to the Technical Regulations. - 19.8.2 Fuel density will also be checked and must be within 0.25% of the figure noted during preapproval analysis. - 19.8.3 Fuel samples taken during an Event will be checked for conformity by using a gas chromatographic technique, which will compare the sample taken with an approved fuel.
+- 19.8.1 All samples will be taken in accordance with the FIA Formula One fuel sampling procedure, a copy of which may be found in the Appendix to the Technical Regulations. - 19.8.2 Fuel density will also be checked and must be within 0.25% of the figure noted during preapproval analysis of the fuel that is declared to be in use . - 19.8.3 Fuel samples taken during an Event will be checked for conformity by using a gas chromatographic technique, which will compare the sample taken with an a reference sample of the fuel that is declared to be in use.
 Samples which differ from the approved fuel in a manner consistent with evaporative loss, will be considered to conform.
 However, the FIA retains the right to subject the fuel sample to further testing at an FIA approved laboratory. - 19.8.4 GC peak areas of the sample will be compared with those obtained from the reference fuel.
 Increases in any given peak area (relative to its adjacent peak areas) which are greater than 12%, or an absolute amount greater than 0.10% for compounds present at concentrations below 0.8%, will be deemed not to comply.